-The primary goal of our Immunization program is to prevent the spread of vaccine-preventable diseases in Pinellas County.
+The primary goal of our immunization program is to prevent the spread of vaccine-preventable diseases in Pinellas County.

 These immunization services are offered on a walk-in basis; no appointments are required.

-Foreign travel immunizations are offered at our new Mid-County Health Center, 8751 Ulmerton Rd., Largo from Monday thru Friday 8:30-3:00 pm on an appointment-only basis.Vaccine Fees for Clients
+Foreign travel immunizations are offered at our Mid County Health Center, 8751 Ulmerton Rd., Largo, on an appointment-only basis.Vaccine Fees for Clients